aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 #### **Get Page Object by Name Programming Sample**
 The following example shows how to get a page object by name from Visio drawing.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Pages-GetVisioPagebyName-GetVisioPagebyName.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-GetVisioPagebyName-GetVisioPagebyName.java" >}}
 ## **Copy a Visio Page into Another Diagram**
 Aspose.Diagram for Java API allows developers to copy and add its content from the one Visio diagram to another.
 This help topic explains how to accomplish this task.